COCONUT: A coronal model with an energy decomposition strategy: Numerical results

 \subsection{Time-evolving solar maximum simulation by energy decomposition approach}

-Fig.~\ref{MagandCHevolution} displays six snapshots of the inner-boundary radial magnetic field distribution at different moments during the coronal evolution in CR~2248.
+Figure~\ref{MagandCHevolution} displays six snapshots of the inner-boundary radial magnetic field distribution at different moments during the coronal evolution in CR~2296.
 These images are shown in the co-rotating coordinate system.
-The white solid lines overlaid on the radial magnetic field contours denote the boundaries of the open-field regions, obtained by tracing magnetic field lines calculated with the decomposed energy equation back to the solar surface.
-The figure reveals that the distribution of open-field regions is far more complex than during the rising phase, and that the evolution of the magnetic-field distribution and the corresponding CHs during this solar maximum period is particularly notable.
-It is also observed that, for the dipole structure at the solar surface, the pole with stronger magnetic field strength is typically located within a closed-field region, whereas the opposite pole is often dominated by open-field regions.
-It is noted that at 130 hours of the simulation, the emergence of a dipole centered at $\left(\theta_{\rm lat}, \phi_{\rm long}\right) = \left(15^\circ\,\mathrm{S},\,280^\circ\right)$ enlarges the closed-field region around the lower-left portion of the positive pole, where the magnetic field points outward from the Sun, and gives rise to a narrow strip extending across the negative pole.
-At 520 hours, the dipole centered at $\left(\theta_{\rm lat}, \phi_{\rm long}\right) = \left(5^\circ\,\mathrm{S},\,65^\circ\right)$ enlarges the closed-field region around the negative pole, and leads to a narrow strip passing through the positive pole.
-By 650 hours, the strengthening of the positive pole of the dipole centered at $\left(\theta_{\rm lat}, \phi_{\rm long}\right) = \left(10^\circ\,\mathrm{N},\,290^\circ\right)$ further enlarges the closed-field region around the positive pole.
+The white solid lines overlaid on the radial magnetic field contours denote the boundaries of the open-field regions, obtained by tracing magnetic field lines calculated with the decomposed energy equation back to the inner boundary.
+It is evident that the distribution of open-field regions in this figure is far more complex than during the rising phase, and that the evolution of the open-field regions and the corresponding CHs (also shown in Figure~\ref{CHFullDisk}) during this solar maximum period is particularly notable.
+It is also observed that, for the dipole structure near the solar surface, the pole with stronger magnetic field strength is typically located within a closed-field region, whereas the opposite pole is often dominated by open-field regions.
+It is noted that at the 130th hour of the simulation, the emergence of a dipole centered at $\left(\theta_{\rm lat}, \phi_{\rm long}\right) = \left(15^\circ\,\mathrm{S},\,280^\circ\right)$ enlarges the open-field region surrounding the lower-left portion of the positive pole, where the magnetic field points outward from the Sun, and gives rise to a narrow strip extending across the negative pole.
+At the 520th hour, the dipole centered at $\left(\theta_{\rm lat}, \phi_{\rm long}\right) = \left(5^\circ\,\mathrm{S},\,65^\circ\right)$ enlarges the closed-field region around the negative pole, and leads to a narrow strip passing through the positive pole.
+By the 650th hour, the strengthening of the positive pole of the dipole centered at $\left(\theta_{\rm lat}, \phi_{\rm long}\right) = \left(10^\circ\,\mathrm{N},\,290^\circ\right)$ further enlarges the closed-field region around the positive pole.
+Besides, it is noticed that some ring-like coronal-hole patterns are present in these simulation results.
+These features may be related to ringing artifacts associated with the preprocessing by the PF solver with limited order of spherical harmonics \citep{Toth_2011}.
+In future work, we will attempt to mitigate this effect by deriving the inner-boundary magnetic field for coronal simulations using a filtered spherical-harmonic PF solver \citep{MCCLARREN20105597, wang2025COCONUTMayEvent, Murteira2025} or a Poisson solver prescribed by the observed photospheric magnetograms \citep{Toth_2011,LiuXJ_2019}.